Eva Gore-Booth: Political work

 The work of Eva Gore-Booth, alongside that of Esther Roper was responsible for the close link between the struggle for women's rights in industry and the struggle for women's right to vote.
 As a middle class suffragist representing Manchester, the work of Gore-Booth was mainly recognized in the Lancashire cotton towns from 1899 to 1913.
 Her struggle began when Gore-Booth became a member of the executive committee of the National Union of Women's Suffrage Societies.
 Carrying out work at the Ancoats settlement, Gore-Booth became co-secretary of the Manchester and Salford Women's Trade Union Council.
+During her time in Manchester, she also acted as a mentor to British suffragist Christabel Pankhurst.

-1902 saw Eva Gore-Booth campaigning at the Clitheroe by-election on behalf of David Shackleton, a Labour candidate that promised Eva he would show support for the women's enfranchisement.
-Shackleton was elected yet he did not act upon his promise made to Eva.
+1902 saw Eva Gore-Booth campaigning at the Clitheroe by-election on behalf of David Shackleton, a Labour candidate who promised Eva that he would show support for women's enfranchisement.
+Shackleton was elected yet he did not act upon the promise he had made to Eva.
 This led to the founding of the Lancashire and Cheshire Women Textile and Other Worker's Representation Committee by Gore-Booth, Esther Roper and Sarah Reddish.
-The setting up of this committee led to Gore-Booth meeting Christabel Pankhurst who also felt campaigned for women's rights.
-However, in 1904, Christabel caused some controversy in the Women's Trade Union Council as she attempted to force the council to make women's suffrage one of its aims to which they refused.
+The setting up of this committee led to Gore-Booth meeting Christabel Pankhurst who was also campaigning for women's rights.
+However, in 1904, Christabel caused some controversy in the Women's Trade Union Council when she attempted to force the council to make women's suffrage one of its aims.
+They refused.
 This led to the resignation of Gore-Booth from the council.
 Resigning from that particular council, Gore-Booth alongside Sarah Dickenson who had also resigned, set up the Manchester and Salford Women's Trade and Labour Council.
 As part of this council, Eva and other suffragists used constitutional methods of campaigning.
-In the general election of 1906, they put forward their own candidate, Thorley Smith yet he was defeated.
+In the general election of 1906, they put forward their own candidate, Thorley Smith but he was defeated.
 In May 1906 Gore-Booth was present in the suffrage deputation to Campbell Bannerman.
-Her true feeling of helplessness after the failure of this deputation was captured in two poems, which she wrote.
-These poems were titled 'Women's Trades on the Embankment' and 'A Lost Opportunity'.
+Her feeling of helplessness after the failure of this deputation was captured in two of her poems.
+These poems were entitled 'Women's Trades on the Embankment' and 'A Lost Opportunity'.